-The Music, Perception and Robotics Lab explores how musical creativity can be inspired by and enhanced through technological tools and understanding of human perception.
-We build robotic systems and conduct psychological research in order to inspire and express.
-As we embody and encode those characteristics that we contain and to which we aspire, we recognize our technological and artistic experiments as fundamentally humanistic endeavors.
+The Music, Perception and Robotics Lab explores how musical creativity can be inspired and enhanced by technological tools and understanding of human auditory perception.
+We build robotic and mechatronic systems in order to explore expressive spaces that unique to machines, unique to humans, and are shared between the two.
+We conduct psychological research that examines human musical perception and creativity.
+We synthesize these efforts in projects where humans and machines interact in the context of art and psychological research to inspire and augment creativity and expressivity.
+As we embody and encode characteristics that we value, we recognize our technological and artistic experiments as fundamentally humanistic endeavors.

 a human-playable robotic zither